Suche

 Favourite moment in Kreisau/Krzyżowa

 Since I have not been part of the Freya von Moltke Foundation for long, I know Kreisau only through the stories of my colleagues.
-I am very much looking forward to finally experiencing this place “live” during the ceremonial opening of the Berghaus in summer 2026—a place that has already inspired and moved so many people.
+I hope that one day I will have the opportunity to experience “in person” the place that has already touched so many different people.